dwisinski/Pandas-project-2/README.md

 ## Purpose

 The purpose of the project is to conduct various exploratory data analysis using historical game data for the Chicago Bulls basketball franchise.
-Additionally, this project was undertaken to generate original content for presention on a separate web development project using [GitHub Pages.](https://dwisinski.github.io/Web-Dev-challenge/)
+Additionally, this project was undertaken to generate original content for presentation on a separate web development project using [GitHub Pages.](https://dwisinski.github.io/Web-Dev-challenge/)

 ## Source Data